Three-phase generators with an asynchronous design

 MENZEL offers three-phase asynchronous generators of up to 10 KVA for various industrial applications.

-With our three-phase synchronous generators, we guarantee the highest efficiency.
+With our three-phase asynchronous generators, we guarantee the highest efficiency.
 We realize all special designs, whether they are horizontal or vertical.
 Our experienced engineers will assist you during your generator project – from the planning to the inspection – and, if necessary, also ensure its trouble-free commissioning on-site.

 Over the course of our company’s long history, we have been able to supply our three-phase generators to several energy providers, and to successfully commission them – be it in Cuba, the Middle East, or Central Europe.